 What settings and features should I look out for?

 The most important thing is to choose a trimmer or clippers that will be versatile enough to cut your hair to the length you want.
 Some models come with different attachments, while others have a built-in setting that changes the angle of the head to achieve different cutting lengths.

 The latter can be more expensive but the advantage is that you don't have to remember to pack several little bits when you go away, and they often let you adjust the length setting by mere millimetres for greater precision.

 All our beard trimmer and hair clipper reviews list how many length settings the model comes with in the technical specifications section, so you can easily pick out the one that best suits your needs.

 Are they easy to use, clean and maintain?

 Beard trimmers and hair clippers come in all shapes and sizes, some of which are easier to use than others.
 It's essential that it feels secure and comfortable in your hand as this will give you more accuracy and make trimming or clipping seem like less of a chore.
-Unlike most clippers, the Babyliss East Cut is shaped like a hockey puck – find out what our researcher made of it by reading our full review.

 If you want to get the most out of your trimmer or clipper for years to come, you'll need to lubricate the blades from time to time and make sure you clean the head after each use.
 Look out for products that come with lubricating oil and a cleaning brush in the box.
 Or, for even easier cleaning, choose a waterproof model that can be rinsed under the tap after each use.